darya-markova/ChatTask/README.md

 3)Notifying when user goes offline

-Launch the  app with `npm start` instruction
+Launch the  app with `npm run start` instruction

 All the connections are listening on `localhost:8000`